Applying for Graduation

-See our Ceremonly & Events page for details.
+See our Ceremony & Events page for details.

 There is no guarantee that all names will be pronounced correctly; however, readers will be available during commencement line-up to meet with students who have uniquely spelled and pronounced names.
 Upon receiving their name card, students should write their names phonetically in order to assist readers.

 No. Diplomas will not be printed until all graduation requirements have been verified.
-Diplomas will be mailed to the address indicated on your graduation application (or permanent home address) within two weeks of commencement.
+Diplomas will be mailed to the address indicated on your graduation application (or permanent home address), typically within four weeks of commencement.

 If there is an error on your diploma, or if you do not receive your diploma within 6 weeks after commencement, call or email the Registrar's Office at 208-792-2223 or [email protected]

 If you would like to re-order a diploma to replace your original, please visit the Diploma Re-Order page of the Registrar's Office website.

 No. There is no limitation for 2022 Commencement on the number of guests.